Robertleoj/Git-Cheat-Sheet/main_sheet.md

 ### Push branch up to the remote:
     git push origin [your_branch_name]

+### Fetch and merge from remote master branch
+    git pull

 ## Git workflow
 1. Fetch and merge changes from the remote